NoamRosenberg/autodeeplab/README.md

 ```
 CUDA_VISIBLE_DEVICES=0,1 python train_autodeeplab.py --dataset cityscapes --batch_size 2
 ```

-<br/><br/>
-***Once you are finishing the training of your search space it's time to decode the architecture and cell space in order to find the optimal model for your data and task.***
+***Once you are done training it's time to decode the search space, and find the optimal model for your data and task.***

 **Load and decoded model**